open-contracting/kingfisher-collect/docs/logs.rst

    2020-01-10 12:34:56 [scrapy.core.engine] INFO: Spider closed (REASON)

 Then all errors were handled.
-Otherwise, either a shutdown was forced (e.g. pressing ``Ctrl-C`` twice), or an error wasn't handled.
+Otherwise, either a shutdown was forced (e.g. pressing ``Ctrl-C`` twice), or an error was unhandled.
 You can read the lines at the end of the file for context:

 .. code-block:: shell